noir-lang/noir/docs/docs/concepts/foundation/contracts.md

 title: Smart Contracts
 ---

 Smart contracts in Aztec are privacy-first, and can include both public and private elements.
-They are written in Noir framework called Aztec.nr, and allow high-level programs to be convered into ZK circuits.
+They are written in Noir framework called Aztec.nr, and allow high-level programs to be converted into ZK circuits.

 On this page, you’ll learn how Aztec executes smart contracts for privacy and efficiency: